Energetic Analysis of Emerging Quantum Communication Protocols: Introduction

-This work is organised as follows: first, the model for estimating the energy consumption of photonic setups is introduced in Section \ref{sec:energymodel}.
-The estimation of the energy costs of bipartite QKD protocols is presented in Section \ref{sec:QKDprotocols} and that of multipartite network protocols, in Section \ref{sec:networkcons}.
-To improve readability, the table of hardware components that was used as reference is deferred to Appendix \ref{app:tableofcomponent} and the description of the modelling of their energy consumption, to Appendix \ref{app:models}.
+This work is organized as follows: in Section \ref{sec:energymodel} we introduce the model for estimating the energy consumption of photonic setups; the estimation of the energy costs of bipartite QKD protocols is presented in Section \ref{sec:QKDprotocols} and that of multipartite network protocols, in Section \ref{sec:networkcons}.
+To improve readability, the table of hardware components that were used as reference is deferred to Appendix \ref{app:tableofcomponent} and the description of the modeling of their energy consumption, to Appendix \ref{app:models}.
 Appendix \ref{app:QKDprotocols} contains the description of the QKD protocols that were simulated, and additional results on time-bin based setups are presented in Appendix \ref{app:timebin}, Appendix \ref{app:measured} displays experimentally measured energy values, and Appendix \ref{app:distribution} touches on the distribution of the power consumption between the users.